 Bob Potts, Thanks everyone for being here.
-He continues to talk about how he looks at the Aerospace & Defense.
-How to approach it with a holistic approach.
+I am going to build on what Christopher talk about he just set the context and how he looks at the Tourism, Gaming, and Entertainment, how to approach it with a holistic approach.
 I wasn't just thinking about past trends and what's going on currently, but also think about what's in the future.
 And thinking about different data streams that I was aware of, that we could roll together to give us a better sense, and to create a quantitative framework and narrow the conversation to help the sector councils, so you're just not overwhelmed with a whole bunch of different occupations just to narrow the conversation, that you folks can quantify what the data is telling us.
-I also wanted to make it robust enough so that we could regionalize it, so we can talk about the difference that's going on.
+I also wanted to make it robust enough so that we could regionalize it, so we can talk about the difference that is going on.
 Southern Nevada, and Northern Nevada, and rural Nevada, and as a state as a whole.
 Also to be able to talk about specific industries, not all industries across the board.
 I hope everyone else would think about it this way too, is not just to think about your specific company, not just think about what happened in the past, what's currently going on, but to think about emerging industry trends, to think about things like industry 4.0, technology and the advances that we're starting to see with the human technology interface.
-Here's an overview.
+Here is an overview.
 This flowchart and this is all the data engineering that I bought into this whole model.
-Tried to stick with data sources that are stable, that is collected regularly and systematically over time.
+Tried to stick with data sources that are stable, that collected regularly and systematically over time.
 All of them refer back to taxonomy.
 Companies belong to industry codes, NAICS codes, there's roughly a thousand of those at the detail level, workforce and occupations, the standard occupational classification and its sister, taxonomy, the occupational information network, another six-digit code, they measure different things about workforce that are really helpful to provide some guidance on what matters and doesn't matter, specific to our target sectors.
 And then you can crosswalk it back to education in the classification of structural programs, accredited programs, and such, so that you can work back and forth talking about if you're in this industry, what kind of staffing do you need, and then what kind of training does that staffing need, to at least use the information that's readily available and can be updated.

-Bob Potts continue looking at the different data strings that were available that met the requirements, did they follow the taxonomy, could they be regionalized, could you look at specific industries within them all, these were the ones that I have worked with.
-Christopher talked quite a bit about an employment projection side of things.
-It's very helpful, especially if you don't look at just past trends projected in the future.
-When you add local knowledge that DETR tries to do, based on questions like he asked at the end of his presentation.
+Bob Potts continue looking at the different data strings that were available that met the requirements, did they follow the taxonomy, could they be regionalized, could you look at specific industries within them all, these were the ones that I have worked with Christopher talked quite a bit about an employment projection side of things.
+It is very helpful, especially if you don't look at just past trends projected in the future.
+But when you add local knowledge that DETR tries to do, based on questions like he asked at the end of his presentation.